Death of Raglan and the spoils of war

 The quantity of wood taken from the place is very great, and it still furnishes our officers, who are left to their own resources, with vast supplies – only to be got under fire however – of wood, iron, bricks, and cut stone.
 It is a hard tug for horses and men to get them up from the city, and the enemy are sure to let fly a shot at them whenever they see a party engaged in collecting wood or building materials.
 23

 This distribution of spoils has led to the proliferation of Russian cannon throughout the Commonwealth, such as at the Centennial Parklands in New South Wales, Victoria Barracks, Melbourne (here and here), and Launceston, Tasmania.
 The City of Windsor, Ontario, Canada, Limerick Harbour, Ireland, Berwick Upon Tweed Castle, Evesham, Retford, Chelmsford also have cannon.
 There is also one outside Ely Cathedral in Cambridgeshire.
+This Australian Artillery web page has some further interesting information regarding the distribution of the prize cannon – link.

 |Russian cannon outside Ely Cathedral